A090909a/first/README.md

+🌟 Welcome to My GitHub

-Hi, I’m Abdullah Almuhaini.
-I’m a first-year Computer Science student, and I’m just starting my journey in coding.
-I made this GitHub to share my progress and learn as I go.
+Hi, I’m Abdullah Almuhaini — a first-year Computer Science student who is just starting to learn how to code.
+This page is where I keep my progress and share the things I’m learning.

-About Me
+👨‍🎓 About Me

-I’m new to programming, so I’m learning everything from the ground up.
-I like trying small exercises, practicing new ideas, and improving step by step.
-I’m not perfect at coding yet, but I’m doing my best and enjoying the process.
+I’m new to programming, and I’m learning step by step.
+I like trying small tasks, practicing, and slowly understanding how code works.
+I’m not an expert yet, but I’m excited to improve over time.

-What I’m Learning
+📘 What I’m Learning Right Now

-Basic programming skills
+Basic coding

-How to use Git and GitHub
+Git and GitHub

-Simple problem-solving in code
+Simple problem-solving

 Python and basic web concepts

-Projects
+🧪 Projects

-Most of my projects are small practice tasks from university.
-I’ll add more work as I learn and feel more confident.
+Right now, most of my projects are small practice exercises from my classes.
+As I learn more, I will upload better and more complete projects.

-My Goals
+🎯 My Goals

-Get better at writing code
+Get better at coding

-Build simple projects on my own
+Make simple projects by myself

-Understand programming more clearly
+Build more confidence

-Improve little by little throughout the year
+Keep learning little by little

-Contact
+📩 Contact Me

 Email: aboody721tt@gmail.com